 The use of secondary data for research can offer benefits, particularly when limited resources are available for conducting research using primary methods.
 Researchers and students at both undergraduate and postgraduate levels, including their academic instructors, are increasingly recognising the immense opportunities in applying secondary research methods in built environment research.
 Advances in technology has also led to vast amounts of existing datasets that can be utilized for secondary research.
 This textbook provides a systematic guide on how to apply secondary research methods in the built environment, including their various underpinning methodologies.
-It provides guidance on the secondary research process, benefits and drawbacks of applying secondary research methods, how to source for secondary data, ethical considerations, and the various secondary research methods that can be applied in built environment research.
-The book incorporates chapters dealing with qualitative secondary analysis, systematic review technique, legal analysis, bibliometric and scientometric analysis, literature based discovery and meta-analysis.
+It provides guidance on the secondary research process, benefits, and drawbacks of applying secondary research methods, how to source for secondary data, ethical considerations, and the various secondary research methods that can be applied in built environment research.
+The book incorporates chapters dealing with qualitative secondary analysis, systematic literature reviews, legal analysis, bibliometric and scientometric analysis, literature-based discovery, and meta-analysis.

 Table of Contents

 1. Introduction to secondary research methods in the built environment